-Tooth extraction is a dental procedure which removes or pulls out a tooth from its alveolus or dental socket in the alveolar bone.
-When the risk of bacteria spreading and affecting other teeth turns high, the best option left to ensure oral health is a tooth extraction.
+Every effort is made to save your tooth.
+However, when the risk of bacteria spreading and affecting other teeth turns high, the best option left to ensure good oral health sometimes is extracting the tooth.

 There are two kinds of tooth extraction – simple and surgical.

-- A simple extraction is commonly performed by general dentists on a fully erupted or noticeably visible tooth in the mouth.
-The dentist uses an elevator to loosen the tooth and a forceps to remove it.
+- General dentists commonly perform a simple extraction on a fully erupted or noticeably visible tooth in the mouth.
+The dentist uses an elevator to loosen the tooth and forceps to remove it.

 How is the tooth extracted?

-Tooth extraction begins with a dental X-ray of the area to properly view the location of the tooth, circumstances surrounding it, and plan the most suited way to extract it.
+Tooth extraction begins with a dental X-ray of the area to properly view the tooth's location, circumstances surrounding it and plan the most suitable way to extract it.

-Before undergoing an extraction, it is best to inform your dentist or oral surgeon about your dental and medical history, as well as, the medications you are currently taking.
-A full disclosure of your health history will help your dentist to create a treatment plan that is matched with your needs and condition without putting your health at risk.
+Before undergoing an extraction, it is best to inform your dentist or oral surgeon about your dental and medical history and the medications you are currently taking.
+Full disclosure of your health history will help your dentist create a treatment plan that matches your needs and condition without putting your health at risk.

-After a tooth extraction, your dentist will ask you to bite on a piece of gauze and give you instructions including some dos and don’ts.
+After your tooth is removed, your dentist will ask you to bite on a piece of gauze and give you instructions including some dos and don’ts.

 What happens after my tooth got pulled out?